Is stress linked to the risk of dementia? Our Research team decided to examine the evidence behind stress and the risk of dementia.

 The study tested people at the start of the trial and then tracked their thinking skills and whether any participants had developed dementia.
 At the start of the study, people with memory and thinking problems had higher stress levels compared to healthy individuals.
 However, the level of stress a person felt did not correspond to how much their thinking abilities declined, or whether they developed Alzheimer’s disease.
 This was thought to be because cortisol levels in the brain seemed to diminish as participants thinking abilities declined.

 Some researchers looking into long-term stress and dementia have focused on people who are affected by Post Traumatic Stress Disorder (PTSD).
 This is a diagnosed condition that occurs when a person has been through a life-changing or distressing event.
 Alzheimer’s Society-funded research has also analysed the literature related to the link between PTSD and dementia.
 They found that people with PTSD have up to twice the risk of developing dementia.
 However, this increased risk isn’t fully understood and it is important to note that having PTSD does not mean you will definitely develop dementia.

 If I am affected by stress, should I worry about getting dementia?

-The current evidence indicates that while prolonged stress may play a role in the development or progression of dementia, having chronic stress does not necessarily cause dementia.
+The current evidence indicates that while chronic stress may play a role in the development or progression of dementia, it does not necessarily cause dementia.

-Hopefully, further research can begin to uncover what role, if any, stress does play in a person’s risk of developing dementia.
+Hopefully, further research can begin to uncover what role stress plays in a person’s risk of developing dementia.